trishume/trishume.github.com/_includes/projects.md

 - Built a [head tracking mouse](https://github.com/trishume/LookMouse) using a microcontroller and a headset-mounted IMU.
 - Contributed OSX support and [velocity control](https://github.com/uglyDwarf/mickey/pull/5) for the [Mickey](https://github.com/uglyDwarf/mickey) head tracking mouse project.
 - Set up a VPS using [NixOS](http://nixos.org/) for deterministic deployment
+- Generated a [Dash docset for D](https://github.com/trishume/d-phobos-docset) and contributed it to Dash.
 - Wrote a [D library for DBus called ddbus](https://github.com/trishume/ddbus)
+- Rewrote [Rate With Science](http://ratewith.science) in the [Nim](http://nim-lang.org/) language.
+See the [Github release](https://github.com/trishume/ratewithscience/releases/tag/v2.0).
 - Made [Rate With Science](http://ratewith.science) for the UWaterloo Terrible Hacks hackathon.
 - Wrote [a series of scripts](https://github.com/trishume/wikicrush) to transform Wikipedia dumps into a compact binary link graph format that allows efficient graph searches.
 - Wrote a [JS Canvas app](http://github.com/trishume/screentunes) that makes some LCD monitors emit a tone.
 This made the front page of Reddit from /r/InternetIsBeautiful.